4 UNESCO World Heritage Sites in Malaysia

 Southeast Asia’s oldest, most complete human skeleton, the mysterious Perak Man from the Stone age, is found in the Lenggong Valley, Perak, Malaysia.

-Lenggong Valley is the most significant archaeological site in Malaysia, dating back from 10,000 to 11,000 years from the Stone age, starting in the Palaeolithic era.
+Lenggong Valley is Malaysia’s most important archaeological site, dating from 10,000 to 11,000 years from the Stone age, starting in the Palaeolithic era.

 The Lenggong Archaeological Museum or Kota Tampan Archaeological Museum is an open-air museum that houses many historical artifacts dating some 1.3 million years ago.

-The museum is near the Lipur Lata Kekabu Rainforest, only 2 km from the site about 100 kilometers to the north of Ipoh, through Kuala Kangsar (onwards to Grik).
+The museum is near the Lipur Lata Kekabu Rainforest, only 2 km from the site, about 100 kilometers north of Ipoh, through Kuala Kangsar (onwards to Grik).

 How to visit the Lenggong Valley’s Cave system

-Years of poor maintenance and neglect have left many of the cave walls defaced by ugly graffiti scribbled by the local tourists.
+Years of poor maintenance and neglect have left many cave walls defaced by ugly graffiti scribbled by the local tourists.